top of page

 Bonus Enhancements That Boost Conversions

-These optional features aren’t essential, but they add urgency, value, and a safety net, turning curious visitors into committed readers.
+These features add urgency and value, turning curious visitors into committed readers.

-A live ticking clock that counts down to your launch date, preorder deadline, or a limited-time sale.
+A live clock counting down to your launch date or a limited-time sale.

-Seeing time run out triggers urgency.
-Readers fear missing out on an offer and act faster when a deadline looms.
+A ticking clock triggers urgency.
+Readers fear missing out on an offer.

-• Embed a simple JavaScript timer or a plugin above or below your main CTA.
+• Embed a simple timer above or below your main CTA.

-Rotate your deadline after launch (e.g., “Only 48 hours left for free shipping”) to keep urgency fresh for returning visitors.
+Rotate your deadline after launch to keep the sense of urgency fresh for returning visitors.

 2: Free Bonuses or Incentives

 Everyone loves a freebie.
-A bonus sweetens the deal, increases perceived value, and can tip fence-sitters into buying or signing up.
+A bonus increases perceived value.

-• Offer a gated bonus in exchange for an email address or purchase confirmation.
+• Offer gated bonuses: In exchange for an email address.

 3: Exit-Intent Popups

-• Offer genuine value: “Wait—grab the first chapter free before you go.”
+• Ensure genuine value: “Wait—grab the first chapter free before you go.”

-Test two versions: one for a discount (“Get 10% off now”) and one for a free sample (“Download a free scene”).
-Compare which converts better, then stick with the winner.
+Test two versions: one for a discount and one for a free sample.
+Compare which converts better.

 Common Book Landing Page Mistakes to Avoid